 Meanwhile, PCGG and Locsin filed a Petition for Review with the Supreme Court (SC) questioning the Decision issued by the CA dated January 30, 2018, which dismissed their Appeal.
 Philcomsat filed its comment thereto on November 6, 2018.
 PCGG filed its Reply on February 17, 2020.
-Philcomsat and PCGG and Locsin filed their memoranda on March 10 and 13, 2023,
+On December 7, 2022, the Court issued a Resolution requiring the parties to file their respective memoranda.
+On March 10 and 13, 2023, Philcomsat and PCGG filed their